Everyone may have this issue, especially when beginning to use Raspberry Pi.

 sudo shutdown

-This is the only way to avoid this.
+This is the only way to avoid this (more details here).

-Personally, I never do that and I’ve never had issues with this.
+I’m not necessarily a good example for this.
+I never do that, and I’ve never had issues with this.

-But most of my setup is temporary with only a few services running.
+But most of my setups are temporary, with only a few services running.

 If you have been using the same SD card for a long time, with many services or several users acceding the data, it’s probably a good idea to consider this point.